guaguila/CLive2022_DEVWKS-3240/README.md

 ![](gnxi_details.png)

 You have now configured gNMI and verified that it is operational.
+Turn on the terminal monitor now so that events that happen next can be seen in real time on the C9300 terminal window.
+Enter the command to enable the terminal monitor: ***term mon***

 Next you will switch to the Linux VM terminal to install the certificates onto the C9300 from the VM.

 ## 2-Provision the certificates on the Virtual Machine

-Use the 2nd terminal window to perform the folowing tasks:
+Use the 2nd terminal window to perform the folowing tasks in the linux terminal

 Go into directory ***/home/auto/gnmi_ssl/certs*** then run the gnoi_cert command to install the certificate